versalitas/Sprint4/README.md

 Users can create and join rooms.
 There are lists of rooms and users.
 Disconnect via icon.
-Only apt for desktop and tablet...
+Only apt for desktop...
 ![chat_main](https://user-images.githubusercontent.com/100954079/196164700-c9cfa09c-dbbb-4839-9397-834b8fda7ae2.png)

+### TODO ...

+- separate ports for backend and frontend
+- add google auth
+- add colors to chat bubbles
+- improve design
+- @media only screen and (min-device-width: 480px){}
+- @media only screen and (min-device-width: 768px){}
+- do frontend with react...

 ### SERVER